 “We utilize a variety of assessments to inform instruction and monitor learning progression.
 Teachers investigate what students know by administering diagnostic pre-assessment, provide personalized instructional support, feedback and feedforward in order to positively impact student learning,” says Dr. Tania Blatti, Director of Curriculum and Instruction at Concordia International School Shanghai.

-At Concordia International School Shanghai, we use internal and external assessments to measure student progress and learning gains.
+At Concordia International School Shanghai, we use internal and external assessments to measuring academic success of student progress and learning gains.
 Let’s look at how the different assessments at Concordia International School Shanghai measure our students’ academic success.

 1. Internal assessments